 This helps to improve mental function (such as memory, attention, social interaction, reasoning and language abilities, and ability to perform activities of daily living).

-Some people believe that galantamine can also be used to treat some of the problems facing people with autism spectrum disorders including social/communicatoin skills and challenging behavours such as anger and irritability.
+Some people believe that galantamine can also be used to treat some of the problems facing people with autism including social/communication skills and challenging behaviours such as anger and irritability.